pollett/bosun/docs/expressions.md

 There are three data types in Bosun's expression language:

  1. **Scalar**: This is the simplest type, it is a single numeric value with no group associated with it.
 Keep in mind that an empty group, `{}` is still a group.
  2. **NumberSet**: A number set is a group of tagged numeric values with one value per unique grouping.
+As a special case, a **scalar** may be used in place of a **numberSet** with a single member with an empty group.
  3. **SeriesSet**: A series is an array of timestamp-value pairs and an associated group.

 In the vast majority of your alerts you will getting ***seriesSets*** back from your time series database and ***reducing*** them into ***numberSets***.